golang/example/gotypes/go-types.md

 A type declaration creates a `TypeName` object, and the type of that object is a `Named`.
-These two entities, an object and a type, are distinct but closely related, and they exist in one-to-one correpondence.
+These two entities, an object and a type, are distinct but closely related, and they exist in one-to-one correspondence.

 	type Named struct{ ... }